peterpolidoro/ModularServer/Examples/LedController/README.md

 }
 ```

-"commands" is an array of user commands.
-To execute a command, simply
+"methods" is an array of user methods.
+To execute a method, simply
 type it into the input field and press the 'Send' button or press the
 'Enter' key.

-Example Command:
+Example Method:

 ```shell
 setLedOn